-The purpose of this document is to empower NAMI families and caregivers by providing them with the specific knowledge required to properly deal with missing persons incidents.
+The document by Elliott helps to empower NAMI families and caregivers by providing them with the specific knowledge required to properly deal with missing persons incidents.

 This material was originally intended to be handed out to participants during live NAMI presentations in Los Angeles County, California.
 Therefore, some of the material is specific to this region, particularly the CA Penal Code laws related to missing persons and how CA law enforcement should handle such investigations.

 This document also contains vital information about universally important topics such as how to build and maintain a missing person case file (to properly prepare for a missing person incident), and how to utilize a detailed missing persons action plan during a crisis.
 This information can and should be utilized by anyone, anywhere, who may deal with missing persons incidents.